 The types of gastric restrictive procedures include:

-VBG and LAGB may be performed with a laparoscope rather than through an open incision in most patients.
-This procedure uses several small incisions for the laparoscopic instruments to visualize the inside of the abdomen during the operation.
-The doctor performs the surgery while looking at a TV monitor.
-Laparoscopic gastric surgery usually reduces the length of the hospital stay and the amount of scarring, and often results in quicker recovery than an "open" or standard procedure.
+LAGB is most often done using a laparoscope rather than through an open incision.
+This method uses a few small incisions for the laparoscopic tools to reach the inside of the stomach.
+The surgeon does the surgery while looking at a TV monitor.
+Laparoscopic gastric surgery usually reduces the length of the hospital stay.
+It also reduces the amount of scarring, and often results in quicker recovery than an "open" or standard method.

-Bariatric surgery is performed because it is currently the best treatment option for producing lasting weight loss in severely obese patients for whom nonsurgical methods of weight loss have failed.
+Bariatric surgery is currently the best choice for lasting weight loss in people who are severely obese when nonsurgical methods of weight loss have not worked.